wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 - if X is between 21 to 40, the amount of usable compute resources you can use for workloads is X-2
 - if X is between 41 to 53, the amount of usable compute resources you can use for workloads is X-3

 In addition to being able to manage the quantity of compute resources that you can assign to a given pool you also have control over the size.
-With Azure Websites Environments you can choose from 4 different sizes labeled P1 through P4.
-For details around those sizes and their pricing please see here [Azure Websites Pricing][AppServicePricing].
+With Azure Environments you can choose from 4 different sizes labeled P1 through P4.
+For details around those sizes and their pricing please see here [Azure Pricing][AppServicePricing].
 The P1 to P3 compute resource sizes are the same as what is available in the multi-tenant environments.
-The P4 compute resource gives 8 cores with 14 GB of RAM and is only available in an Azure Websites Environment.
+The P4 compute resource gives 8 cores with 14 GB of RAM and is only available in an Azure Environment.

-Pricing for Azure Websites Environments is against the compute resources assigned.
-You pay for the compute resources allocated to your Azure Websites Environment regardless if they are hosting workloads or not.
+Pricing for Azure Environments is against the compute resources assigned.
+You pay for the compute resources allocated to your Azure Environment regardless if they are hosting workloads or not.

 By default an ASE comes with 1 IP address that is available for IP SSL.
 If you know that you will need more you can specify that here or manage it after creation.

-### After Azure Websites Environment creation ###
+### After Azure Environment creation ###

 After ASE creation you can adjust: